valeriagili/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-Let's fill in all the missing values in the dataset by replacing each NA with the average value for that interval computed across all days:
+Let's fill in all the missing values in the data set by replacing each NA with the average value for that interval computed across all days:

 ```r
 pa1_filled <- pa1_data